1 Bowl Vegan Peanut Butter Cookies

 - In a large bowl, add the peanut butter and sugar and mix until creamy.
 Stir in the almond milk and vanilla.

-- Next, add the flour and mix to combine.
+- Next, add the flour and baking soda, and mix to combine.
 The dough will start to stiffen and be tough to stir, use your hands to finish mixing it together.

 - Bake, on the center rack, for 10 – 13 minutes (13 minutes will yield a crispier cookie that’s tender inside).